 (To learn more about how the homestead exemption works and to find out how much the exemption is in your state, see The Homestead Exemption in Bankruptcy.
 The homestead exemption protects your property from creditors in much the same way it protects your property in Chapter 7 bankruptcy.)

-To learn more on judgment liens, including the laws in your state, see our article on judgment liens in each of the 50 states.
+To learn more on judgment liens, see our article Collect Your Court Judgment With a Real Estate Lien.
 For information on how creditors enforce judgment liens, and how you can object to a creditor's attempt to execute on a judgment lien, see How Creditors Enforce Judgments.